yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Default: `2`

-Following set of flags are only relevant for CDC using logical replication.
-To learn about CDC using logical replication, see [Change data capture (CDC) using logical replication](../../../architecture/docdb-replication/cdc-logical-replication).
+The following set of flags are only relevant for CDC using the PostgreSQL replication protocol.
+To learn about CDC using the PostgreSQL replication protocol, see [CDC using logical replication](../../../architecture/docdb-replication/cdc-logical-replication).

 ##### --ysql_yb_default_replica_identity